GUDHI/gudhi-devel/src/python/doc/alpha_complex_user.rst

 This example builds the alpha complex from 300 random points on a 2-torus.

-Then, it computes the persistence diagram and diplays it:
+Then, it computes the persistence diagram and displays it:

 .. plot::
    :include-source: